off-by-some/contrakit/examples/hallucinations/README.md

 ## What We Can and Cannot Control

 Task structure is fixed.
-If different contexts demand incompatible behaviors, K > 0 and some error is inevitable.
-The theoretical minimum of 1 - 2^(-K) sets a floor no training procedure can break.
+If different contexts demand incompatible behaviors, then $K > 0$ and some error is inevitable.
+The theoretical minimum of $1 - 2^{(-K)}$ sets a floor no training procedure can break.

 Architecture determines whether you can approach that floor.
 Standard softmax provides $r \approx 0$ bits of witness capacity, leaving models well below $K$ for any contradictory task.
 Explicit witness heads providing $r \geq K$ enable approaching theoretical bounds.
-The relation $E + r \geq K$ (where $E$ is error exponent in hypothesis testing, $r$ is witness rate) establishes a trade-off: uncertainty in the task must be paid for either through error or through architectural capacity to express ignorance.
+The relation $E + r \geq K$ (where $E$ is error exponent in hypothesis testing, $r$ is witness rate) establishes a fundamental trade-off: uncertainty in the task must be paid for either through error or through architectural capacity to express ignorance.
 You cannot achieve $E + r < K$—it's an impossibility, not merely difficult.

 For neural networks, we observe this as a phase transition: when $r$ crosses $K$, error rate drops sharply from near 100% to near 0%.
 Tasks with contradiction $K$ can achieve arbitrarily low hallucination rates when the architecture provides witness capacity $r \geq K$, but cannot when $r < K$.

 Training composition affects how far above the floor you land when architectural support is insufficient.
 The sigmoid relationship shows rapid increases early (10-30% defined), saturation later (70-90% defined).
 Small composition changes have large effects in the early phase, diminishing effects later.

 Confidence scores depend on what kind of uncertainty the model faces.
 When training explicitly contains contradictions (aleatoric uncertainty), networks learn appropriate 50% confidence.
-When models encounter out-of-distribution inputs (epistemic uncertainty), they hallucinate confidently because training provided no signal about what "I don't know" looks like in those regions.
+But when models encounter out-of-distribution inputs (epistemic uncertainty), they hallucinate confidently.
+Training provided no signal about what "I don't know" looks like in those regions.

 The finding that hallucinated answers have 59.5% confidence—between random guessing (20%) and learned certainty (98.85%)—suggests confidence scores reflect geometric position in feature space rather than epistemic uncertainty.
 If this is the case, post-hoc confidence calibration methods like temperature scaling or Platt scaling face fundamental limits.
-They cannot fix what the architecture cannot represent.ny v
+They cannot fix what the architecture cannot represent.

 Separate uncertainty heads don't solve the core problem.
 The definedness head achieved 100% accuracy on the three undefined training examples but only 4.3% on unseen undefined test cases, showing a 95.7% generalization gap across seeds.
 It memorized specific examples rather than learning the concept of "undefined."